AdamKirby07/PNP-CAM/README.md

 ---

-## Features
-- Compact plastic enclosure suitable for Boston cameras.
-- Custom circuit board with strategically placed LEDs for optimal lighting.
-- Screw terminal on the bottom for easy connectivity.
-- Supports M3 hardware for secure assembly.

----

 ## Bill of Materials (BOM)
 The following components are required for the assembly.
 Please note that you may need to source parts from your preferred suppliers: